PAPPURAJ/PAPPURAJ/README.md

 ## 👥 Teaching & Mentoring
-- Mentored juniors in backend systems, databases, deployment (Docker/PM2)
+- Mentored juniors in Robotics, Backend and IoT
-- Led code reviews, debugging sessions, and architecture discussions on production projects
+- Conducting online and onsite class in the Roboment

 ---